 Importance of waterways

-Moreton Bay Regional Council is committed to improve the region's environment, including streams, foreshores and coastal areas.
+Moreton Bay Regional Council is committed to improving the region's environment, including our streams, foreshores and coastal areas.